 I’m excited to share the following five lessons about simple living I’ve learned over the years.
 I hope they’ll give you some insight into the journey of living your best life with less.

-I want to shout this from the roof tops!
 There’s a sweet spot between denying yourself nice things and being extravagant and wasteful where simple living can be just enough.

 We’ve been lead to believe that we need more to be happy.
 More to show the world how successful we are.
 Like clockwork, we give physical gifts to show love for others on specified days of the year.